nerab/paradeiser/README.md

       $ pom start

-There can only be one active pomodoro or break at a time per user.
-Therefore, repeatedly calling start will have no effect (other than a warning message).

 If a break is still active, it will be stopped before the new pomodoro is started.

-Note that for a single user account (technically, for a `$POM_DIR` directory, which by default is `~/.paradeiser`), not more than one pomodoro [xor](http://en.wikipedia.org/wiki/Xor) one break can be active at any given time.
+Note that for a single user account (technically, for a `$POM_DIR` directory, which by default is `~/.paradeiser/`), not more than one pomodoro [xor](http://en.wikipedia.org/wiki/Xor) one break can be active at any given time.
+Therefore, calling start while a pomodoro is active will print an error message.

 ### Finish the pomodoro

       $ pom finish

 If a pomodoro is active, it will be marked as successful after stopping it, regardless of whether the 25 minutes are over or not.
 If a break is active, it will be stopped.
-If neither a pomodoro nor or break are active, a warning message will be printed.
+If neither a pomodoro nor or break are active, an error message will be printed.

 ### Record an interruption of the current pomodoro